Simon-HL/product-api-typescript-express/README.md

 ## Project Scope
 - CRUD operations for GET, POST, PATCH, DELETE items in a product portfolio
 - Async operation for large backgroundjobs
-- Websocket for giving feedback on status and final state of background jobs
+- Websocket/http streaming for giving feedback on status and final state of background jobs
 - Login and authorization functionality

 ## Development